Federer–Roddick rivalry

-Both men are Grand Slam champions (Federer with 20 titles to Roddick's one) and former world No. 1 players.
-Roddick has lost four Grand Slam finals (Wimbledon in 2004, 2005, and 2009, and the US Open in 2006), all to Federer.
+Both men are major champions (Federer with 20 titles to Roddick's one) and former world No. 1 players.
+Roddick lost four Grand Slam finals (Wimbledon in 2004, 2005, and 2009, and the US Open in 2006), all to Federer.
 Their match in the 2009 Wimbledon final, which reached a thirty-game fifth set, has been called one of the greatest matches in tennis history.
 On February 2, 2004, Federer overtook Roddick as world No. 1 to begin his record run of 237 consecutive weeks at the top position.
 They were the two highest-ranked players in the world from November 2003 to January 2005.

 Roddick retired in 2012, ending the rivalry.

 Notable matches

 2002 Basel Quarterfinal

 The third match played between Federer and Roddick was in Federer's hometown of Basel, Switzerland, at the 2002 Davidoff Swiss Indoors.
 Federer had won the first set in a tiebreak and was up by a break in the second set when Federer made what Patrick McEnroe said was the "best shot of his career".
-In the point, Roddick served to Federer and moved up to the net, implying that he would use a serve and volley tactic.
-However, he forced a weak return from Federer and hit an overhead smash that appeared to be a winner.
-Federer managed to run across the court and hit a slicing overhead, however, and Roddick watched as the shot landed just within the line, giving Federer the point.
-Federer went on to win the match in straight sets.
+This shot occurred in the fifth game of the third set, Roddick serving down 1–3.
+From the ad-court, Roddick used a cramping body-serve to Federer's backhand side, and forcing a short return, moved up to the net.
+Having employed a serve and volley tactic, Roddick chipped a forehand across court while running to the net, and scrambled to return Federer's second shot.
+Scurrying back to the other side of the court, Federer managed to flick a low backhand lob.
+But was too short, and Roddick smashed a huge overhead that appeared to be a winner.
+But, somehow Federer sprinted to the back corner of the court, almost in the stands, and hit a slicing overhead, which curved slowly sideways into the court behind Roddick's back.
+Roddick watched as the ball fell in, and jokingly threw his racquet over the net in disbelief.
+Federer went on to win the second set 6–1, completing the match in straight sets.